OjochenemiB/DATA-SCIENCE/README.md

 This platform is to show projects done by me and show progress

-I am opening to corrections and input where necessary.
+I am open to corrections and input where necessary.